Maleah Davis' tragic, tumultuous life -- and mysterious death

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)A little girl with a gap-toothed smile and curly pigtails walked into a Houston apartment more than a month ago -- never to be seen again.
+(CNN)A little girl with a gap-toothed smile and curly pigtails walked into a Houston apartment in a pink tutu a month ago -- never to be seen again.

 Maleah Davis was in the care of her mother's boyfriend, Derion Vence, when she was captured on surveillance video following him into the home they all shared on April 30.